Walter Hussey, the Dean of Chichester Cathedral from 1955-1977, bequeathed his art collection to the city of Chichester in 1985.

 John Minton, Portrait of David Tindle as a Boy, 1952 (circa), Oil on canvas Hussey Bequest, Chichester District Council (1985), © Royal College of Art

-Hussey started his collecting career after a trip to the theatre in 1932 when he was inspired to buy one of the production’s costume designs for Romeo and Juliet, and later he was to buy other stage designs by Léon Bakst and Alexandre Benois.
-His taste was informed and eclectic, encompassing prints by Old Masters such as Dürer and Rembrandt, drawings by Tiepolo and Watteau and some fine examples of 18th century British watercolour by Cozens and Varley.
+Hussey started his collecting career after a trip to the theatre in 1932 when he was inspired to buy one of the production’s costume designs for Romeo and Juliet.
+He later bought other stage designs by Léon Bakst and Alexandre Benois.
+His taste was informed and eclectic, encompassing prints by Old Masters such as Dürer and Rembrandt, drawings by Tiepolo and Watteau and some fine examples of 18th century British watercolours by Cozens and Varley.

 The generous offer of his collection to Chichester District Council made upon his retirement in 1977 fuelled the foundation of Pallant House Gallery since Hussey made the gift dependent on the restoration of the Queen Anne townhouse to display his artworks.